New Graduate Student Information

 Center for Student Affairs

 The Center for Student Affairs staff in 205 Cory Hall is always here to help you.
 Shirley Salanio, who is located in 217 Cory Hall, works with EE graduate students in the M.S./Ph.D. and Ph.D. programs.
 She can be reached at 510-643-8347 or at shirley@EECS.Berkeley.EDU.
 Xuan Quach works with CS graduate students in the M.S./Ph.D. and Ph.D. programs.
-She is located in 339 Soda Hall and can be reached at 510-642-9413 or at firstname.lastname@example.org.
-Jennifer Gardner (643-8107, email@example.com) is located in 205 Cory and works with students in the M.S., M.Eng., and MAS-IC programs.
-Susanne Kauer, located in 221 Cory Hall (642-3694, firstname.lastname@example.org) is the director.
+She is located in 367 Soda Hall and can be reached at 510-642-9413 or at email@example.com.
+Breanne Tcheng is located in 205 Cory and works with students in the M.S., M.Eng., and MAS-IC programs.
+She can be reached at firstname.lastname@example.org and 510-643-8107.
+Susanne Kauer, located in 221 Cory Hall (642-3694, email@example.com) is the director.
 She administers student financial matters.
 They are your best resources for any procedural or bureaucratic questions you might have throughout your academic career.
 The Center for Student Affairs hours are 9-12 and 1-4.

-EECS Orientation is on Monday, August 26, from 8:30 A.M. to 1:30 P.M. in H-P Auditorium, 306 Soda Hall.
+EECS Orientation is on Monday, August 25 at 1pm in Banatao Auditorium, 300 Sutardja Dai Hall.
+It is preceded by lunch in the Wozniak Lounge, 4th floor Soda Hall.
 Please plan to attend.
 This day includes vaulable information about the Department and social events with your classmates and continuing students.
 It also includes IT orientation, which is required to receive a Department laptop.

 Important Dates for New Students